kunai-project/kunai/README.md

 I imagine what you are thinking now: Hey man !
 You've just re-invented the wheel, Sysmon for Linux is already there !
-Yes, that is true, but I was not really happy with what Sysmon for Linux offered so I decided to work on this.
+Yes, that is true, but I was not really happy with what Sysmon for Linux offered so I decided to bring this project up.

 ## What makes Kunai special ?